Event Tracking Guidelines

 Naming Conventions for Screens

-As screen names are independent of the code, defining our own naming conventions for screen names is a must.
+As screen names are independent of the code, it is a must to establish naming conventions for screen names.

 For consistency with custom event names, it was decided to use a snake case for the screen names .